Self-Directed Real Estate Investing 101: What You Need to Know About Investing in Real Estate with Your Retirement Account

 How Does Self-Directed Real Estate Investing Work?

-Here are the general steps to self-directed real estate investing:
+Here are the general steps to investing in real estate in an IRA:

 - Open and fund a self-directed account – You can do this through a qualified self-directed IRA custodian.